 Energy is at the heart of modern economies.
-As the world's energy demands continue to climb, new energy sources that are clean and plentiful are required.
+As the world's energy demands continue to climb, plentiful new energy sources are required.
 Fusion energy promises a virtually inexhaustible, safe, environmentally-friendly and universally available energy source, capable of meeting this need.